HealthRecords/health-record-visualizer/README.md

-# Health Data Explorer - Apple Health & Medical Records Visualizer
+# Harvey - Health Record Visualizer

-This application provides a web interface for exploring Apple Health exports and medical records data.
+<b>H</b>a<b>R</b><b>V</b>ey - is a project to allow you to inspect and graph your health records.
 It features interactive charts, data filtering, and visualization of your health data.

 ## Disclaimer